Embark on an exploration of glucagon vs. insulin—the two crucial hormones that act as the accelerator and brake pedal of your metabolism.

 Balanced Glucose Pattern

-As shown in the example below, In time, they can achieve more stable glucose levels across the day without overfilling their glucose fuel tank too often by reflecting on their glucose levels before and after eating and by following the guidance of the DDF app.
+As shown in the example below, over time, they can achieve more stable glucose levels throughout the day without overfilling their glucose fuel tank too often by reflecting on their glucose levels before and after eating and following the guidance of the DDF app.

 Look After the Fuels, and the Hormones Will Look After Themselves

 Unfortunately, moderation and balance are boring.
 They don’t lead to sensational Instagram stories, appealing testimonials, or clickbait headlines!
-However, it’s the only thing that works long-term.
+However, they’re the only things that work long-term.

 In the end, the solution to balancing glucagon and insulin problems is pretty simple.
 To summarise:

-• Fat is not a free food and will keep your blood glucose elevated for longer and keep you from using stored body fat for fuel.
+- Fat is not a free food; it will keep your blood glucose elevated for longer and prevent you from using stored body fat for fuel.

 I wonder whether the role of insulin-glucagon interplay needs emphasis earlier on in your article to emphasis the perhaps paramount importance of this interplay in trying to keep blood sugar levels within strict limits – to avoid excessive blood glucose levels plus to ensure adequate glucose availability for certain areas of the brain, all red blood cells and certain cells of the kidney which are totally dependent on glucose for fuel and thus survival.
 From my reading of various articles this applies to all humans but as your article informs us especially applies to those of us prone to too low blood glucose levels whether from issues around external insulin use, some blood glucose lowering medication, but in addition reactive hypoglycaemia and inborn errors of metabolism such as certain glycogen storage disease.